 Multifamily RFP information may be requested through Minnesota Housing's data request process.
 However, most information will not be publicly available until after the evaluation period.
 Once applicant responses are due and opened the names of applicants will be public but other data contained in applications will not.
-Pursuant to Minnesota Statutes, sections 13.591 and 13.599, additional Multifamily RFP information, including, but not limited to, selection determination for all applications, project type, geographic region and score will become public after the evaluation period.
+Pursuant to Minnesota Statutes, additional Multifamily RFP information, including, but not limited to, selection determination for all applications, project type, geographic region and score will become public after the evaluation period.
 This information will be posted on the Board of Directors webpage when recommendations are made, and on the Funding Selections webpage following the board of directors approval of the selection.

-D. Steps to Get Started
+E. Steps to Get Started